symfony/symfony-docs/cookbook/configuration/apache_router.rst

 How to Use the Apache Router
 ============================

-Symfony, while fast out of the box, also provides various ways to increase that speed with a little bit of tweaking.
+Symfony, while fast out of the box, also provides various ways to increase that speed with a bit of tweaking.
 One of these ways is by letting Apache handle routes directly, rather than using Symfony for this task.

 Change Router Configuration Parameters